aadi350/data-science-syllabus/machine-learning/feature-selection.md

 ## Genetic Methods
 A chromosome is a binary vector with length equal to number of features.
 Each binary entry represents presence or absence of feature, the "fitness" of a method is determined by the metric using the predictors.
 To begin the search process, GAs are often initiated with a random selection of chromosomes from the population of all possible chromosomes.
 Each chromosome’s fitness is computed, which determines the likelihood of the chromosome’s selection for the process of reproduction.
 Two chromosomes from the current population are then selected based on the fitness criterion and are allowed to reproduce.
 In the reproduction phase, the two parent chromosomes are split at a random position (also called loci), and the head of one chromosome is combined with the tail of the other chromosome and vice versa.
 After crossover, the individual entries of the new chromosomes can be randomly selected for mutation in which the current binary value is changed to the other value.

-**Embedded Methods**
-These methods perform feature selection as part of the model training process.
-For example, a decision tree inherently performs feature selection because it selects one feature on which to split the tree at each training step